-It is also a place where many healing miracles are said to have occurred since 1858.
-In 1858 a 14 year old girl claimed to have seen a beautiful lady that Roman Catholics believe was the mother of Jesus.
-However, today Lourdes is recognized as the Church’s center for investigating miracle healings.
-Likewise medical professionals from around the world are invited to investigate the evidence for the reported healings.
+It is also a place where many miracles of supernatural healing have been said to have occurred since the year 1858.
+In 1858 a 14-year-old girl said she saw a beautiful lady that Roman Catholics believe was Mary, the mother of Jesus.
+However, today Lourdes is recognized as the Catholic Church’s center for investigating miracle healings.
+Likewise, medical professionals from around the world are invited to investigate the evidence for the reported healings.

 The Lourdes Medical Bureau

-69 Miracles Confirmed.
+69 Miracles Confirmed

-Criteria for Confirming Miracles.
+Criteria for Confirming Miracles

-• the illness and cure was well documented,
+• The illness and cure was well documented,

-• the illness was serious and was unable to be effectively treated,
+• The illness was serious and was unable to be effectively treated,

-• the symptoms disappeared within hours, and
+• The symptoms disappeared within hours, and

-• the healing lasted for sufficient time to ensure the ‘cure’ was not just a temporary remission (e.g. in the case of leukemia, 10 years is required).
+• The healing lasted for sufficient time to ensure the ‘cure’ was not just a temporary remission (e.g. in the case of leukemia, 10 years is required).

 3. Marian Library Newsletter.
 Available.